Aging of the United States: Proposed solutions

+Immigration

 Some have argued that reduced immigration will have a larger impact on population growth than the declining birth rate.
 Immigration has historically been a source of growth for the US, and some have suggested that it could slow or reverse the trend of population aging or decline.
 However, studies have shown that immigrants from countries with high-fertility rates often have fewer children when they immigrate to a country where small families are the norm, and this patterns also holds in the U.S. It has also been shown that low-birth rates and sudden increases in immigration often lead to increased levels of populism and xenophobia.
 Arguments in favor of increasing immigration to combat declining population levels have sparked outcry from some right-wing political factions in the United States and some European countries.
 In the United States, past episodes of domestic turmoil have led to moratoriums on immigration.
 Furthermore, critics argue that the United States today struggles to integrate the various different ethnic groups already living in the country alongside new immigrants.
 Political scientist Robert Putnam argues that ethnic and cultural diversity has its downsides in the form of declining cultural capital, falling civic participation, lower general social trust, and greater social fragmentation.
 Since 1996, there have been numerous failed attempts to introduce comprehensive immigration reforms, and while many continue to view immigration as a net benefit to the nation, the American people remain mixed on whether or not they support more immigration in general.
 Mass migration is politically problematic.

 Still, high-skilled immigration, the type of immigration that tends to expand the tax base the most, as has been done in Canada, can help.
 In fact, the U.S. currently faces a shortage of high-skilled workers in STEM, and foreign talents must navigate difficult hurdles in order to immigrate.
 About three quarters of foreign alumni of American universities would like to stay after graduation.
 Meanwhile, some other countries, such as Canada and the United Kingdom, have introduced programs to attract talents at the expense of the United States.
 Without immigration, the American population could start shrinking as soon as 2031, according to a 2025 projection by the Congressional Budget Office.

-Some states have relaxed restriction on child labor, but, like immigration, this has proven to be controversial.

-Population size or birth rate is not the sole, or even the main, determinant of productivity, however.
-Although the pace of innovation might slow, all else being equal, improving education could help the country employ its dwindling number of young people more gainfully.